Cell

 Publisher Description

-On October 1, God is in His heaven, the stock market stands at 10,140, most of the planes are on time, and Clayton Riddell, an artist from Maine, is almost bouncing up Boylston Street in Boston.
-He’s just landed a comic book deal that might finally enable him to support his family by making art instead of teaching it.
-He’s already picked up a small (but expensive!) gift for his long-suffering wife, and he knows just what he’ll get for his boy Johnny.
-Why not a little treat for himself?
-Clay’s feeling good about the future.
+On October 1, God is in His heaven, the stock market stands at 10,140, most of the planes are on time, and graphic artist Clayton Riddell is visiting Boston, having just landed a deal that might finally enable him to make art instead of teaching it.
+But all those good feelings about the future change in a hurry thanks to a devastating phenomenon that will come to be known as The Pulse.

-That changes in a hurry.
-The cause of the devastation is a phenomenon that will come to be known as The Pulse, and the delivery method is a cell phone.
-Everyone’s cell phone.
-Clay and the few desperate survivors who join him suddenly find themselves in the pitch-black night of civilization’s darkest age, surrounded by chaos, carnage, and a human horde that has been reduced to its basest nature...and then begins to evolve.
+The delivery method is a cell phone—everyone’s cell phone.
+Now Clay and the few desperate survivors who join him suddenly find themselves in the pitch-black night of civilization’s darkest age, surrounded by chaos, carnage, and a relentless human horde that has been reduced to its basest nature...and then begins to evolve.

 There’s really no escaping this nightmare.
-But for Clay, an arrow points home to Maine, and as he and his fellow refugees make their harrowing journey north they begin to see crude signs confirming their direction.
-A promise, perhaps.
-Or a threat...
+But for Clay, an arrow points the way home to his family in Maine, and as he and his fellow refugees make their harrowing journey north, they begin to see the crude signs confirming their direction.
+A promise of a safe haven, perhaps, or quite possibly the deadliest trap of all…

 Customer Reviews